 I am also open to speaking to groups based on my own personal experiences regarding mental health and being part of the LGBTQ+ community.
 Additionally, if you or your organization is in need of a consultation around being inclusive to LGBQ+ and/or gender expansive clientele, please reach out and we can discuss ways I can support you.

-I am not currently a CEU provider.
+I am not currently an independent CEU provider.

 An online self-paced course worth 3.5 Association for Play Therapy CEUs on a special topic: transgender and gender expansive youth!